 Within seven (7) days of receiving a report or formal complaint, the Title IX Coordinator will contact the complainant to schedule an intake meeting.
-During the intake meeting, the Title IX Coordinator will to the following as applicable
+During the intake meeting, the Title IX Coordinator will do the following as applicable:

 - a.
-Discussing the policy and Complainant's rights under the policy; - b.
-Discuss local resources and on campus resource including but not limited to mental health services, health services, and victim advocacy; - c.
+Discuss the policy and complainant's rights under the policy; - b.
+Discuss local resources and on-campus resources, including but not limited to mental health services, health services, and victim advocacy; - c.
 Discuss confidentiality standards; - d.
 Discuss College policy on retaliation and the potential consequences; - e.
-Consider the complainants wishes with respect to supportive measures and determine if any need to be put into place, with or without filing a complaint; - f.
-Discuss importance of preserving relevant evidence or documentation; - g.
+Consider possible supportive measures and determine if any need to be put into place, with or without the filing a complaint; - f.
+Discuss the importance of preserving relevant evidence and/or documentation; - g.
 Discuss potential resolution processes including informal and formal resolutions; - h.
 Explain the steps in a formal grievance process; - i.
-Explain the right to an advisor; - j.
-Learn of the complainants desire for a resolution.
+Explain the right to an advisor; - i.
+Learn of the complainant's desire for a resolution.